 This guide is a self-contained introduction to managing your Jamf environment with Terraform using the Jamf Platform provider.
 You don't need to have read anything else first — we'll cover installation, a project skeleton and the resources you'll most likely want to define.
-If you're brand new to Infrastructure as Code, our introduction to managing Jamf with Terraform is worth a read alongside this one, but it isn't a prerequisite.
+If you're brand new to Infrastructure as Code, our Jamf Pro provider guide is worth a read alongside this one, but it isn't a prerequisite.

 The Jamf Platform APIs power a generation of Jamf microservices — blueprints, Compliance Benchmarks, device groups and more — that sit alongside Jamf Pro and Jamf Protect.
 We've built a dedicated Terraform provider for them, and as of recent releases that same provider now also federates the full Jamf Pro surface, so a single provider and a single set of credentials can describe almost your entire Jamf environment as code.